Keystone oliver tollison 6938.jpg?ixlib=rails 2.1

 • A child has an allergic reaction

-• A fall or injury at the barn
+• A fall or injury

 During our staff training all of our staff becomes First Aid and CPR certified as well as undergo epi-pen training.
 The majority of our staff is also lifeguard certified and are regularly drilled throughout the summer to keep our waterfront activities safe.
 Note: The local doctors’ offices will not file insurance claims for campers.
 We will keep copies of all receipts, so you can file any claims yourself.